PrivatPinguin/Document2excel/README.md

 5. inserts collected data to excel-sheet

 > for internal use:
-> Custom data extracort for PDF - replace the extractor for other PDF content
+> Custom data extractor for PDF - replace the extractor for other PDF content

 ### TODO